shokiami/bigfoot/README.txt

 To use the input table method, you will need to create a csv table with the product information.
 The file products.csv is an example of how it should be formatted, but basically the order of the information is this:

 Name, Weight, Seller, Price, Shipping distance, Material 1, Material 1 fraction ...
-Material N, Material N fraction, (blank collumn)
+Material N, Material N fraction

 With the product table made, run the Main class with the table as a parameter. java Main products.csv